benny-png/Swahili-model-for-Audio-Text-to-Speech/README.md

 ## GitHub Repository

-For further exploration and code snippets, visit the [GitHub repository](https://github.com/benny-png/Swahili-model-for-Audio-Text-to-Speech) where you’ll find additional scripts, datasets, and instructions for customizing the model.
+For further exploration and code snippets, visit the [Source]([https://github.com/benny-png/Swahili-model-for-Audio-Text-to-Speech](https://github.com/ylacombe/finetune-hf-vits) where you’ll find additional scripts, datasets, and instructions for customizing the model.

 ## License